CIROH-UA/ngen-datastream/research_datastream/terraform/GETTING_STARTED.md

-This document will step users through standing up the AWS State Machine and executing NextGen jobs via `ngen-datastream`.
-Make sure to have completed the [prerequsites](https://github.com/CIROH-UA/ngen-datastream/tree/main/terraform#prerequisites).
+This document will step users through the following
+1) Building the AWS infrastructure with Terraform
+2) Preparing a custom Amazon Machine Image with the AWS Console
+3) Configuring an execution file
+4) Executing the the State Machine

 ## Build the infrastructure
-You can find that back in the [terraform README](https://github.com/CIROH-UA/ngen-datastream/tree/main/research_datastream/terraform#Building-AWS-State-Machine)
+You can find that back in the [terraform README](https://github.com/CIROH-UA/ngen-datastream/tree/main/research_datastream/terraform#build-aws-infrastructure)

 ## Build an Amazon Machine Image
 Before we can issue an execution, we must first have an [AMI](https://github.com/CIROH-UA/ngen-datastream/tree/main/research_datastream/terraform/AWS_BASICS.md#machine-images-amis) to spawn an instance from.
 To create an AMI, we will launch an instance from the template AWS Linux 2023 AMI and install ngen-datastream.
+The following steps are shown through the AWS Console.

 ### Launch instance
 Pick a region to launch your instance in, here it is `us-east-2`.
 Also pick a name, here `terraform_demo`.
 Select the Amazon Linux 2023 AMI as seen below.